glossd/fetch/README.md

 ## Examples

-This is our `Pet` object from https://petstore.swagger.io/
+This is the `Pet` object from https://petstore.swagger.io/
 ```json
 {
   "id": 1,